-I am a graduate of Hartwick College.
-I attained a Bachelor of Arts degree with concentrations in both glass and sculpture in May 2011.
-I began my career as a glass artist, studying at the Corning Museum of Glass in 2005.
+Crystal's a 2011 Hartwick College graduate, and has her Bachelor of Arts degree with concentrations in both glass and sculpture.
+She began her career as a glass artist, studying at the Corning Museum of Glass in 2005.
+Since graduation, she has worked towards her goal of artistic freedom by building her glassblowing studio.
+She currently owns and operates her private glassblowing studio in Morris, N.Y.

 Glass is my medium of choice because I am fascinated by the fluid movement of the material during the creation process.
 While blowing glass, a bright glow of light radiates from the medium in its molten state.
 The light captures my eyes and represents what I love most about glass, the bright fluidity of the medium when it is 2100 degrees hot.